velbuntu/Artemis/README.md

 # V_Artemis.py - Diffusion Model Script

-`V_Artemis.py` is a core component of a diffusion model, likely designed for image generation.
+`V_Artemis.py` is a core component of a diffusion model, designed for image generation.
 It implements the U-Net architecture, provides utilities for diffusion processes, and supports both Denoising Diffusion Probabilistic Models (DDPM) and Denoising Diffusion Implicit Models (DDIM) for sampling.

 ## Features